 Sweden is the Nordic region's largest country in terms of both physical size and population.
 It is traditionally the most industrialised country of the five, known for its steel, iron and car production.
 The capital city Stockholm is the most populous city in the region.
 Want to know more?
 Start with these facts about Sweden.

 The Faroe Islands is a north Atlantic archipelago that functions as an autonomous territory within the Kingdom of Denmark.
-To discover what life is like on the islands, check out the excellent Faroe Islands podcast.
+To discover what life is like on the islands, check out the excellent Faroe Islands podcast or read these facts about the Faroe Islands.

 Perhaps the least known part of the region, the Åland Islands is an autonomous, Swedish-speaking territory of Finland.
 The archipelago contains thousands of islands, but over 90% of the 30,000 population lives on the largest island, Fasta Åland.
 Find out more about the autonomy of Åland here.